klmcwhirter/upd-indicator/examples/phase1-demo/phase1-demo.md

 The clip shows the rule definitions, the steps I take to resolve each item and shows each dropping off the list as they are updated.

 > Please note that the items drop from the list so quickly because I have the monitorRate set to 15 secs during development.
-> Something like 1-2 hr momnitorRate is probably more reasonable.
+> Something like 1-2 hr monitorRate is probably more reasonable.

 See below for links to the individual artifacts.